Probate Q&A Series Should I Establish a Trust Even If I Have Beneficiary Designations in Place to Avoid Probate?

 Conclusion and Next Steps

-While beneficiary designations provide a straightforward method to avoid probate on certain assets, a revocable living trust offers a comprehensive solution for your entire estate.
-Trusts enhance privacy, streamline incapacity planning and give you greater control over how and when your heirs receive their inheritance.
+While beneficiary designations provide a straightforward method to avoid probate on certain assets, a revocable living trust offers a more comprehensive solution for assets properly transferred to the trust.
+Trusts can enhance privacy, streamline incapacity planning and give you greater control over how and when your heirs receive their inheritance.
 Pierce Law Group’s attorneys guide clients through every step— from drafting and funding the trust to coordinating beneficiary designations and handling complex assets.

 Contact Pierce Law Group today to discuss whether a trust makes sense for your situation.
 Email us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.